 Yesterday was the first day of the IATEFL BEsig Annual Conference simulcast in Bonn and BEsig opened the event with a session titled “Feedback dos and don’ts – learn to give feedback effectively and receive it gracefully” – always an important skill in business, right?
 The speaker, though, had some interesting credentials.
 The BEsig site informs us that Patricia de Griese is a “Certified Trainer, Certified Systemic Coach, Workshop Designer and Facilitator, NLP Master”.
 It goes on to say that her work includes brain-friendly workshops and accelerated learning techniques.
 I watched about half of the webinar before deciding to log off.
-I’m afraid De Griese reminded me of these ‘communication trainers’ in India whose knowledge of language systems and skills is negligible and generally peddle dodgy tips gleaned from the Internet or self-help books or worse, even dodgier motivational gurus.
+I’m afraid I was reminded of ‘communication trainers’ who peddle dodgy tips gleaned from the Internet or self-help books or worse, even dodgier motivational gurus.

 55% body language 38% tone 7% words

 She mentioned the University of Southern California, a study by Albert Mehrabian and a book whose name she didn’t remember.
 In 1967, Mehrabian did a study which attempted to prove that when people are faced with verbal and non-verbal communication that is inconsistent (a sort of mixed message), they tend to first rely on body language, then on tone and finally on words but only when discussing likes or attitudes.
 This little video describes how the study has been misquoted by communication professionals:

 But, if only this was a case of misunderstanding and misquoting the research.
 This article is a good exposé of the extent to which Mehrabian’s study has been criticized and discredited.
 I’m going to highlight some key points and if you are prone to quoting 55%-38%-7% – you should ask yourself what you really know about this study and how it was conducted.